Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Experts report that more than 60% of people with chronic cervical spine pain suffer from anxiety and 55% from depression.[13]

-• They can impair sleep quality.
+• It can impair sleep quality.
 [14]

 • Pain and stiffness can limit movement in the neck area, which can affect the ability to turn the head or bend over